|Major Groups > Gilled Mushrooms > Pale-Spored > Lepiotoid Mushrooms > Leucocoprinus cepaestipes|

 Lepiota cepaestipes is a synonym; "cepistipes" is an alternate spelling of the species name; "cepastipes" is a misspelling.

 Ecology: Saprobic; growing in clusters in woodchips, cultivated soil, gardens, and so on— also occasionally appearing in woods, especially in the vicinity of stumps and deadwood; spring through fall—and over winter in warm climates; widely distributed in North America.
-The illustrated and described collections are from Illinois.
+The illustrated and described collections are from California and Illinois.

 Cap: 3–9 cm; egg-shaped or nearly round when young, becoming convex to broadly convex with a sharp or shallow central hump, or nearly flat; dry; powdery with soft, whitish granules; whitish to pale brownish; usually featuring a grayish brown center, even when young (but not infrequently nearly pure white in the button stage); the margin becoming distinctly lined.